-29 Related parties
+30 Related parties

 The Corporation is wholly owned by the Government.
-The Corporation has entered into transactions with the Government in respect of the developments of the West Rail, Phase I route, East Rail Extensions, Shatin to Central Link and Kowloon Southern Link which are considered to be related party transactions under IAS 24 and HKAS 24, Related party disclosures and these are disclosed in notes 1, 3(c) and (i), 6, 16(b) and (c), 17 and 23 to the financial statements.
+The Corporation has entered into transactions with the Government in respect of the developments of the West Rail, Phase I route, East Rail Extensions, Shatin to Central Link, Kowloon Southern Link and the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link which are considered to be related party transactions under IAS 24 and HKAS 24, Related party disclosures and these are disclosed in notes 1, 3(c), (i) and (k), 6, 17(b) and (c), 18 and 24 to the financial statements.
 Transactions with Government departments and agencies in the course of their normal dealings with the Corporation are not considered to be related party transactions.